Debojyoti-Chanda/Debojyoti-Chanda/README.md

-### Hi there 👋
-# Hi, I'm Debojyoti Chanda!
+# Hi, I'm Debojyoti Chanda 👋 !
-I'm a software Developer with a passion for building web applications.
+I'm a software Developer , 2nd Year Student with a passion for building web applications.
 I specialize in front-end development, proficient in JavaScript, React, Redux.
 Currently learning backend with NodeJS, Express and MongoDB

 ## Skills
 Here are some of my skills: